A hospital based study of socio-demographic profile, pattern of substance abuse and criminality in patients of Opioid Use Disorder.

 Authors

-• Dr. Rishabh Yadav Moti Lal Nehru Medical College
+• Rishabh Yadav Moti Lal Nehru Medical College

-• Dr. Rajesh Kumar Rai Associate Professor, Moti Lal Nehru Medical College, Allahabad, India.
+• Rajesh Kumar Rai Associate Professor, Moti Lal Nehru Medical College, Allahabad, India.

-• Dr. Abhishek Pratap Singh Assistant Professor, Moti Lal Nehru Medical College, Prayagraj
+• Abhishek Pratap Singh Assistant Professor, Moti Lal Nehru Medical College, Prayagraj

-• Dr. Archana Kaul Professor & Head, Moti Lal Nehru Medical College, Prayagraj
+• Archana Kaul Professor & Head, Moti Lal Nehru Medical College, Prayagraj

-• Dr. Dinesh Kumar Singh Assistant Professor, Moti Lal Nehru Medical College, Prayagraj, Uttar Pradesh
+• Dinesh Kumar Singh Assistant Professor, Moti Lal Nehru Medical College, Prayagraj, Uttar Pradesh

 Keywords: